angelozero/task-management-api/README.md

   - [Trying to use MockMvc to test a GraphQL API](https://github.com/spring-projects/spring-graphql/issues/779)
 - 11 - Integrations tests (REST / GRAPHQL)
 - 12 - Cash to the service for PokeApi using Redis (Docker)
+- 13 - Sealed and non sealed class

 ## Doing
-- Sealed and non sealed class
-  - status
+- Dual datasource

 ## To do
 - RabbitMQ